daniloapr/daily_client/README.md

 # daily_client

-A new Flutter plugin project.
+A Flutter plugin for the [Daily mobile SDK](https://docs.daily.co/guides/products/mobile).

+This plugin is currently under development.
+There may be some missing features compared to the mobile SDKs.
+PRs are welcome.

+Note that the Daily mobile SDKs are still in Beta for both Android and iOS.
+Thus, it's not recommended for using in production apps.

+## Minimum OS version
+iOS >= 13.0
+Android: `minSdkVersion` >= 24

+## Getting started

+### Setting up the call client

+## iOS
-## Add values to the Info.plist
+### Add values to the Info.plist

 ```xml
 <key>NSMicrophoneUsageDescription</key>